The Growth Mindset Behind Adaptive Software Development

 How It Transformed:

-Amazon used ASD along with its “two-pizza team” approach, keeping teams small, agile, and focused.
+Amazon used ASD along with its “two-pizza team” approach, keeping teams small, agile, and focused through a streamlined innovation cycle.
 This made it easier to release new features quickly, respond to market needs faster, and innovate in services like Amazon Prime and AWS, helping AWS reach $16 billion in revenue in 2023.

 These stories prove that ASD is more than a process.
 It is a transformation engine that turns bottlenecks into breakthroughs and keeps companies ahead in competitive markets.